karlpokus/chart-labels/README.md

 # chart-labels
-Generate labels for time series on the x-axis relative to a start date.
+Generate labels for time series on the x-axis relative to a start date by day or month.
 Returns an array of labels.
 Works with chartJS, chartist etc. Browserify compatible.

 # Usage
 `var Labels = require('chart-labels');`